POV (song): Commercial performance

 Following the release of Positions, "POV" debuted at number 40 on the US Billboard Hot 100, becoming the fifth highest charting track from the album that week.
 "POV" also debuted at number 22 on the Billboard Global 200.
 As the song sparked an online trend on the video-sharing platform TikTok, it remained stable at number 45 in its second and third week on the Hot 100.
 Following its launch to US adult contemporary radio, "POV" reached a new peak of number 37 on the Hot 100, in its thirteenth tracking week, on the issue dated June 12, 2021.
 In its fourteenth tracking week, "POV" declined two spots to number 39, while in its fifteenth tracking week, it rose to a new peak of number 33 on the chart.
 Following the release of its live music video, "POV" soared to a new peak of number 27 on the Hot 100.
 It has since charted for a total of 20 non-consecutive weeks.

 "POV" entered the top ten of the US Mainstream Top 40 airplay chart at number ten on the issue dated May 15, 2021.
 It became the third consecutive top ten hit from the parent album Positions and Grande's 19th top ten single.
 The same week Grande had three songs in the top ten of pop airplay chart, "Positions", "34+35" and "POV" making her the first artist to post three concurrent top ten hits in the survey's history, which started in 1992.
 Since earning her first top ten hit with "Problem" in June 2014, no other artist has earned as many top ten hits as Grande.
 The song reached a peak of number three there.

 In the United Kingdom, "POV" debuted at number 22, becoming Grande's 29th top 40 entry on the UK Singles Chart.
 In the following week, it rose to a new peak of 19, becoming Grande's 26th top 20 hit in the UK.

 Music video

-A music video was expected to be released, but it was scrapped before it was even fully finished.
-Behind the scenes footage leaked online in 2022 where Grande was seating in a dreamy-looking grass field with a tree beside her.
+A music video for "POV" was expected to be released, however it wasn’t released for unknown reasons.

-On January 18, 2022 actor George Todd McLachlan, who played in Euphoria and Shameless, posted a TikTok confirming the music video, showing the shooting schedule of the project.
+On January 18, 2022, actor George Todd McLachlan, who played in Euphoria and Shameless, posted a TikTok confirming the music video, showing the shooting schedule of the project.
 The video shoot took place in Miami, Florida.

-On January 22, 2023 new images from the music video leaked.
+On May 18, 2023, the music video, directed by Stefan Kohli and produced by Valerie Bush and Julio Mata Jr., leaked in its entirety.
+The video was then later released exclusively on Kohli’s website.